 If you’re just going for training, then you may want to just invest in a $199 virtual pass or take a third of that money and just buy books and take online courses.
-Networking is one of the biggest benefits of attending an in-person event and conference.
+Networking opportunities are among the biggest benefits of attending an in-person event and conference.
 Recognizing that is the key to making sure that you get your money’s worth in attending small business conferences.

 Other Great Articles on Small Business Conferences: